T - the bean typepublic class BasicBeanBuilder<T extends Bean> extends Object implements BeanBuilder<T>

 BeanBuilder

-This will normally behave as per a Map
+This will normally behave as per a Map, however it may not

 and as a general rule callers should only set each property once.